graciadong/website/content/courses/stat231/tut5.md

 This week (Friday, July-25-2019), I will be teaching tutorial sections (12:30 -- 13:20 in DC 1351)

 In this tutorial, we'll go over [Quiz 3, Version A](../supp/tut5_Q.pdf) which students wrote last week.
+What I wrote during the tutorial can be found [Here](../supp/tut5_supp.pdf).
+Note it most likely will be removed shortly, so please download sonner or later...

 * * *